About The Author

 My name is See Jun, also known as Darren See.
 I am a Malaysian law graduate with a strong interest in Malaysian legal studies, social observation, and youth development.

-I hold a Bachelor of Laws (Hons) from the University of Reading and am currently continuing my academic journey through preparation for postgraduate studies and legal research.
+I hold a Bachelor of Laws (Honours) degree from the University of Reading and am currently continuing my academic journey through preparation for postgraduate studies and legal research.

 Beyond my academic background, I have been involved in youth and public affairs, including my experience as a Johor Youth & Students Representative of Johor-Singapore Special Economic Zone (JS-SEZ) and a Johor State Government Apprentice at Johor Executive Council (EXCO) Office and Government-Linked Company (GLC).
 These experiences have shaped my understanding of public institutions, community issues, youth participation, and the importance of responsible civic engagement.